Regular Expression (RegEx or RE) Primer With Examples

 While the idea of REs is standard, different tools may use slightly different syntaxes, or dialects.
 Some of these tools also contain extensions that may be useful.
 Perl’s REs are about the most complex and useful dialect, and are sometimes refered to as PREs.
 (See man pages for perlre(1), also perlrequick(1), and perlretut(1).)

 Eventually POSIX stepped in and standardized RE syntax, it is mostly compatible with the original ed REs but with many additions.
-(POSIX doesn’t use terms like BRE and ERE).
-However few of the older tools changed to use the new syntax.
-See regex(7) for details.
+POSIX uses terms like BRE and for “basic regular expression” and ERE for “extended regular expression”.
+Some utilities use BREs and others use EREs.
+See regex(7) for details or Regular Expressions from the POSIX/SUS standard.

 Top-down explanation (from regex(7) man page):